chethankumar/fantasticwidgets/README.md

-# fantasticwidgets - Privacy Policy
+# Fantastic Widgets - Privacy Policy

 ## Thank you for showing interest in Fantastic Widgets.